joycerlz/bigfive-text-classification/README.md

 # Fine Tuning LLM for Multilabel Text Classification

-Notebook for fine tuning LLMs for classifying the Big Five Personality texts
+Fine tuning LLMs for classifying the Big Five Personality texts

+[This doc](https://docs.google.com/document/d/13EYNjZmiPtRzb34k3gXyNyjMSfHlD0emY1oKaDg_kfQ/edit) records some of the models I've tried so far

 ## Data for training